Generative Evolutionary Meta-Solver (GEMS): Scalable Surrogate-Free Multi-Agent Reinforcement Learning: Ablation on Public Goods Game

 \section{Ablation on Public Goods Game}

 \paragraph{Public Goods Game Ablation: Purpose.} This ablation studies \emph{which parts of FAST \gems--OMWU matter most} for outcome quality versus compute, so that our defaults are principled and robust rather than hand-tuned.
 Concretely, we vary algorithmic and stability knobs—$\eta$, \verb|eta_sched| (const/sqrt/harmonic), \verb|ema|, \verb|mwu_grad_cap|, temperature $\tau$; population-growth and exploration knobs—\verb|oracle_nz|, \verb|oracle_period|, \verb|pool_mut|, \verb|pool_rand|, latent size \verb|zdim|; and ABR–TR tightness—\verb|abr_lr|, \verb|abr_steps|, and $\beta_{\mathrm{KL}}$.
 We summarize effects with terminal and speed-sensitive metrics: \verb|welfare_last|, \verb|coop_last| (final social welfare and cooperation) and their learning-curve integrals \verb|welfare_auc|, \verb|coop_auc|, alongside efficiency measures \verb|time_total_sec_avg| and \verb|ram_peak_mb_avg|.
-Because a full factorial sweep is combinatorially infeasible, we run structured partial variations (one-factor and a few targeted pairs) across multiple seeds and report mean$\pm$std from the multi-seed runner; the intent is to \textbf{characterize sensitivities and trade-offs}, not to claim a single global optimum.
+A full factorial sweep is possible, but would require substantially more compute than we currently have available, so, we run structured partial variations (one-factor and a few targeted pairs) across multiple seeds and report mean$\pm$std from the multi-seed runner; the intent is to \textbf{characterize sensitivities and trade-offs}, not to claim a single global optimum.
 In practice, the ablation clarifies (i) step-size scheduling and mild smoothing (harmonic $\eta_t$ with modest EMA) stabilize meta-updates without slowing progress unduly, (ii) moderate $\beta_{\mathrm{KL}}$ in ABR–TR improves welfare without large time/RAM penalties, and (iii) small increases in \verb|oracle_period| and balanced \verb|pool_mut|/\verb|pool_rand| control population growth while preserving exploration.
 All runs log the exact configuration to CSV for reproducibility and allow further probing of interactions as needed.

 \paragraph{Public Goods Game: overview \& metrics.} The \emph{Public Goods Game (PGG)} is an $n$-player social-dilemma benchmark.
 Each player chooses to \emph{contribute} (cooperate) or \emph{withhold} (defect).
 Let $a_i\in{0,1}$ denote player $i$’s contribute decision, $S=\sum_j a_j$ the total contributions, multiplier $r>0$, and per-contribution cost $c_i>0$ (homogeneous case uses $c_i\equiv c$).
 The one-round payoff to player $i$ is